mgrignoli/mgrignoli.github.io/src/content/blog/Lab2.md

 ![blog placeholder](/gameplay2.png)

 ### You now should have a perfectly functionable RollABall Game !
-Of course don't forget <a href="https://learn.unity.com/project/roll-a-ball?uv=2022.3">this tutorial</a> which will have a lot more details than what I juste gave you.
+Of course don't forget <a href="https://learn.unity.com/project/roll-a-ball?uv=2022.3">this tutorial</a> which will have a lot more details than what I just gave you.